Standing Above a Sigh

 BOOK SIGNING SESSION

 On November the 3rd, 2018, there was a book-signing session at Leonidas Culture Chocolat Café, 318 Victoria Avenue, Westmount, Quebec, from 1 to 5 pm.
-It was accompanied by the Vernissage of the author’s Abstract Fluid abstract paintings.
+It was accompanied by the Vernissage of the author’s Abstract Fluid paintings.